Rubenr02/iNOVAtion-Hub-PSI/README.md

 # Requirements and Functionalities
-To determine the functionalities required for a software, the initial step involves accurately identifying these functionalities, often referred to as functional requirements.
-Functional requirements outline what the software performs or is expected to accomplish.

 -The administrator will be able to access a back office where they can manage the platform and have all the privileges all the users have.